Rwanda: Risk Assessment

 - Tourism potential

-- Significant progress on governance and the business climate
+- Significant progress in governance and relative political stability

-- Heavily dependent on commodity prices (tea, coffee) and international aid
+- Highly dependent on commodity prices and international aid

-- Geographically isolated and exposed to geopolitical tensions in the Great Lakes region
+- Landlocked and exposed to geopolitical tensions in the Great Lakes region

-- Strong demographic pressure and population density among the highest in Africa
+- High demographic pressure, population density among the highest in Africa